Hawaiian Pulled Pork Skillet Nachos with Pineapple Guacamole is a delicious weeknight crock pot recipe that's full of craveable flavor!

-On Friday I mentioned Ben’s favorite pizza is Hawaiian Pizza, which is the inspiration for these nachos.
+My husband happens to love Hawaiian Pizza (we all have our burdens to bear) which is the inspiration for these nachos.
 Pineapple, “ham” aka slow cooked pork, and mozzarella cheese are the anchors of these nachos, which are assembled and baked right in a cast iron skillet for a fun and easy presentation.

 Next add 1/2 cup of your favorite BBQ sauce, a 15oz can chopped pineapple plus the juice, and 1 sliced red or sweet onion.
 Pop the lid on top then cook on low for 7-9 hours (I don’t recommend slow cooking pork on high,) or until the pork shreds very easily with two forks.

 Mix 2 cups of the shredded pork with 1/2 cup more BBQ sauce, then refrigerate or freeze the rest.
-The extras make for awesome pulled pork sandwiches, quesadillas, or hash!
+The extras make for awesome pulled pork sandwiches or quesadillas.

 Stack 6 tortillas then use a sharp knife to cut them into quarters.